nlaminero/intern-repo/ux-research-impact-reflection.md

 **What are the risks of relying on assumptions?**
 Assumptions can lead to features that users don’t need, interfaces that are confusing, or accessibility issues that exclude users.
 This can harm both the product’s usability and the business outcome.

-*Personal Example:* During my Focus Bear internship, I noticed in feedback sessions that several users mentioned the dashboard felt “too busy” when all habits and tasks were shown together.
-At first, I thought it looked fine since it displayed everything in one place.
-But after seeing the same comment repeated across different feedback channels, I realized this was a **pattern** and not just one opinion.
-That insight led me to redesign the dashboard with a **tabbed layout**, showing only the current routine with a “View All” option.
-This change reduced clutter while still giving power users access to all features, showing how interpreting repeated feedback patterns can lead to meaningful improvements.
+*Personal Example:* In my Focus Bear internship, I worked on redesigning the dashboard.
+Initially, my design showed all habits and tasks on the screen at once, which I thought was useful.
+But after reviewing user feedback, I saw a clear pattern: people felt the dashboard was “too busy.”
+Based on this, I iterated on the design to use **tabs and progressive disclosure**, so users only saw their current routine with an option to “View All.”
+This was a direct case where UX research overruled my personal preference and made the design more usable.

 <img width="929" height="695" alt="Screenshot 2025-08-18 at 1 41 19 pm" src="https://github.com/user-attachments/assets/0f9257c2-235b-467e-abc4-c11c0c1af432" />